 W.L.
-Gore & Associates is one of the leading patent filers in the field of cardiovascular implant delivery catheters.
-Some other key patent filers in the field include Becton Dickinson, Edwards Lifesciences, Abbott Laboratories and Boston Scientific.
+Gore & Associates is the leading patent filer in the field of cardiovascular implant delivery catheters.
+Some other key patent filers in the field include Edwards Lifesciences, Becton Dickinson, Abbott Laboratories and Boston Scientific.

-In terms of application diversity, Penumbra leads the pack, followed by Concept Medical and Kona Gold Beverage, respectively.
-By means of geographic reach, Mercator MedSystems held the top position, followed by Kona Gold Beverage and Minvasys in the second and third spots, respectively.
+In terms of application diversity, Penumbra leads the pack, followed by Concept Medical and Kona Gold Beverage.
+By geographic reach, Contego Medical holds the top position, followed by Kona Gold Beverage and Route 92 Medical in second and third spots, respectively.